reeddunkle/Codjo/Problem2_Sorted_Search/Solutions/SOLUTION.md

     return -1
 ```

 This is how we solved it last night.
-And this was our final code:
+And so this was our final code:

 <br/>